Game of the Century (college basketball)

-In men's college basketball, the Game of the Century was a historic National Collegiate Athletic Association (NCAA) game between the Houston Cougars and the UCLA Bruins played on January 20, 1968, at the Astrodome in Houston, Texas.
+In U.S. men's college basketball, the Game of the Century was a historic National Collegiate Athletic Association (NCAA) game between the Houston Cougars and the UCLA Bruins played on January 20, 1968, at the Astrodome in Houston, Texas.
 It was the first NCAA regular season game broadcast nationwide in prime time.
-It established college basketball as a sports commodity on television and paved the way for the modern "March Madness" television coverage.
+It established college basketball as a sports commodity on television and led to the modern "March Madness" television coverage.

 History

 The UCLA Bruins were the dominant NCAA men's basketball program of the era, having won Division I championships in 1964, 1965, and 1967.
-Lew Alcindor of UCLA was a talented player credited with reviving interest in college basketball, with Bruin games selling out arenas.
-Houston Cougars coach Guy Lewis wanted to prove his program's worth to his critics, so he scheduled UCLA.
+Kareem Abdul-Jabbar (then known as Lew Alcindor) of UCLA was a talented player credited with reviving interest in college basketball, with Bruin games selling out arenas.
+Houston Cougars coach Guy Lewis wanted to prove his program's worth to his critics, so he scheduled a game against UCLA that season.
 Houston and UCLA had met in the previous season in the semifinals of the 1967 NCAA Tournament.
-UCLA had beaten Houston 73-58 and won their third NCAA championship.
+UCLA had beaten Houston 73-58 on the way to winning their third NCAA championship.